kudobuilder/kudo/keps/0012-operator-extensions.md

 ### Implementation Details/Notes/Constraints

-The implementation of extensions is independent of the ability to run non-KUDO defined operators, however there are some relationships that need to be considered when extending a operator that has a different implementation engine.
+The implementation of extensions is independent of the ability to run non-KUDO defined operators, however there are some relationships that need to be considered when extending an operator that has a different implementation engine.
 See forthcoming [KEP 0013](keps/0013-external-specs.md)

 ### Outstanding Questions